ScottishPower: Controversies and complaints

-In April 2016, Scottish Power released a press release that an £18M agreement had been reached with OFGEM following their investigation into customer service standards.
+In April 2016, ScottishPower released a press release that an £18M agreement had been reached with Ofgem following their investigation into customer service standards.

-In 2017, Scottish Power created controversy when they pursued a couple for a £4,300 debt despite the couple not owing Scottish Power any money and, moreover, not being customers of the firm.
-Scottish Power ignored letters from the couple, instead sending bailiffs to the home of the couple.
-It later transpired that the couple were in no debt to Scottish Power.
+In 2017, ScottishPower created controversy when they pursued a couple for a £4,300 debt despite the couple not owing ScottishPower any money and, moreover, not being customers of the firm.
+ScottishPower ignored letters from the couple, instead sending bailiffs to the home of the couple.
+It later transpired that the couple were in no debt to ScottishPower.

-In 2020, The Observer gave Scottish Power an award for the year's "worst customer service" for "its singular pursuit of revenue", including sending bills, debt collectors' letters and the threat of bailiffs to people who did not use its services, then refusing to register their complaints.
+In 2020, The Observer gave ScottishPower an award for the year's "worst customer service" for "its singular pursuit of revenue", including sending bills, debt collectors' letters and the threat of bailiffs to people who did not use its services, then refusing to register their complaints.

-In January 2021, the Consumers' Association Which? magazine ranked Scottish Power the worst-performing supplier for customer service and the second worst supplier overall in their annual review of energy suppliers.
+In January 2021, the Consumers' Association magazine Which? ranked ScottishPower the worst-performing supplier for customer service and the second worst supplier overall in their annual review of energy suppliers.

 Operations

 Energy Retail

 The Energy Retail division contains ScottishPower Energy Retail Ltd which holds the gas and electricity supply licences.

-At the end of September 2020, this division held an 8.9% share of the domestic electricity supply market and 7.6% share of the domestic gas supply market.
-This represents a slight decline from the previous year and also the lowest market share held by the company since 2004.
+In early 2025, this division held an 8% share of the domestic electricity supply market and 7% share of the domestic gas supply market.
+Ofgem's data show that Scottish Power's share of the energy retail market has been in decline for several years.

 Also included in this division is SP Dataserve Ltd which provides a range of metering services including data collection, analysis and revenue protection.

 Energy Networks

 The Energy Networks business contains three asset owning companies SP Transmission Ltd – holds the transmission licence for central and southern Scotland and owns the part of the Moyle Interconnector with Northern Ireland Electricity, SP Distribution Ltd – holds the distribution licence for central and southern Scotland and SP Manweb Plc – holds the distribution licence for North Wales, Merseyside, and Cheshire.
 A fourth asset management business SP Power Systems Ltd maintains and repairs the distribution networks on behalf of the owners and acts as the distribution network operator.
-The operation of the transmission grid is carried out by National Grid plc.
+The operation of the transmission grid is carried out by the state-owned National Energy System Operator.

 Energy Wholesale

-Energy Wholesale contained two companies ScottishPower Generation Ltd which formerly generated 6,200MW of electricity power in the United Kingdom using coal-fired thermal power stations, combined cycle power stations, hydro-electric schemes, pumped storage generation and were acquired by Drax in 2018.
+Energy Wholesale contained two companies, ScottishPower Generation Ltd, which formerly generated 6,200 MW of electricity power in the United Kingdom using coal-fired thermal power stations, combined cycle power stations, hydro-electric schemes, pumped storage generation and were acquired by Drax in 2018.
 In 2006, ScottishPower Renewables (SPR) was granted permission to build Europe's largest on-shore windfarm.
 The 322 MW / 140 turbine site cost an estimated £300m and covers approximately 55 km2 of moorland south of Glasgow.
 By 2014, SPR had a portfolio of over 1,250 MW of operating windfarms, including the recently expanded Whitelee with a total generation capacity of 539 MW, making it Europe's largest windfarm.
 Also within this division is ScottishPower Energy Management Ltd which is responsible for buying and selling wholesale energy.